hauler-dev/hauler-docs/docs/introduction/install.md

 ## Overview

-Hauler is a purpose built to be a single binary with no specific prerequistes, depedencies, or runtime environment.
+Hauler is a purpose built to be a single binary with no prerequistes, depedencies, or runtime environment.
 It's installation is very simple and easy to follow.
 To view the latest release, please view our [GitHub Release](https://github.com/hauler-dev/hauler/releases) page.

 ## Supported Architectures